FahedHermoza/android-testing-with-chatgpt/README.md

 2. **Test Data Generation:** ChatGPT can be used to generate realistic test data, valuable for evaluating software performance and scalability.
 3. **Documentation, Comments, and Support:** ChatGPT can be a valuable tool for creating documentation, both for end-users and internal use.
 It facilitates explaining how to use various functions and provides answers to frequently asked questions.

+While we can create basic templates using ChatGPT, **the output always must undergo a thorough review by a software engineer**.
+This is because the tool's effectiveness is approximately 60%, which means there will always be a margin of error that needs to be analyzed, taking into consideration the engineer's expertise.

 ## 🧩 Integration Test
 Integration tests are responsible for verifying interactions and connection points among various components, modules, and services within an Android application.